zenefits/javascript/README.md

   <a name="es6-computed-properties"></a><a name="3.4"></a>
   - [3.4](#es6-computed-properties) Use computed property names when creating objects with dynamic property names.

+**Ember NOTE:** This section refers to [ES Computed Properties Names](http://es6-features.org/#ComputedPropertyNames), which is a new language feature that we should be use.
+[Ember Computed Properties](https://guides.emberjs.com/v2.6.0/object-model/computed-properties/) are different than and both are compatible.

     > Why?
 They allow you to define all the properties of an object in one place.

     ```javascript